John Bolt Culbertson

-John Bolt Culbertson (1908-1983) was a member of the South Carolina General Assembly, an advocate for the National Association for the Advancement of Colored People (NAACP), and one of the defense attorneys for the trial of the lynching of Willie Earle in Greenville, South Carolina.
+John Bolt Culbertson (September 16, 1908 – March 21, 1983) was a member of the South Carolina General Assembly, an advocate for the National Association for the Advancement of Colored People (NAACP), and one of the defense attorneys for the trial of the lynching of Willie Earle in Greenville, South Carolina.

 Early life

-Born in Laurens County, South Carolina, John Bolt Culbertson was the sixth of thirteen children to John Dennis Culbertson and Lucia Bell Culbertson (nee Bolt).
-He attended the University of South Carolina, working as a waiter and as delivering papers to pay for tuition, graduating with his law degree in 1934.
+Born in Laurens County, South Carolina, John Bolt Culbertson attended the University of South Carolina, working as a waiter and as delivering papers to pay for tuition, graduating with his law degree in 1934.
 He worked for the Federal Bureau of Investigation (FBI) for two years as a special agent in the Midwest during J. Edgar Hoover's "War on Crime" Culbertson would later say his time in Detroit, Michigan, helped shape his views and sympathies for the working class.

 In 1937, Culbertson started a law practice in Greenville, focusing on labor relations.
-He would work as an attorney until he was drafted into the Army in 1943, a period that also included an unsuccessful run for the South Carolina House of Representative.
-In the Army, he served in the infantry and as an investigator throughout World War II.
+He would work as an attorney until he was drafted into the Army in 1943, a period that also included an unsuccessful run for the South Carolina House of Representatives.
+In the Army, Culbertson served in the infantry and as an investigator throughout World War II.